-But, it was not until I observed the very experienced and skilled dog trainer, Vicki Austin, at work, that my early childhood passion for dog training was reignited.
+But, it was not until I observed the puppy trainer at work, that my early childhood passion for dog training was reignited.

-I started taking professional dog trainer courses and workshops, in order to qualify as a certified professional dog trainer CPDT-KA.
+I started taking professional dog trainer courses and participated in practical workshops, in order to qualify as a certified professional dog trainer CPDT-KA.

 My approach is a bit different than most of my fellow dog trainers.